t4ol1n/tif/examples/jaxws-jms/README.txt

 2) Running the JMS Broker
 -------------------------------------------------------------------------------

-The sample requires a JMS broker to be running.
-There are two ways to get a JMS broker running:
+The sample requires a JMS broker to be running:

   * From the command line, run:
      mvn -Pjms.broker